YongweiChe/YongweiChe.github.io/_pages/about.md

 I'm a senior at Princeton University studying Computer Science.
 I’m fortunate to be advised by [Ben Eysenbach](https://ben-eysenbach.github.io/) and [Huacheng Yu](https://www.cs.princeton.edu/~hy2/).
 After graduation, I'll be joining Radix Trading as a Quantitative Technologist.

 My main interests are in reinforcement learning, low-latency systems, and systems for ML.
-I also enjoy analysis, stochastic control, and other random endeavors on the side :)
+I also enjoy analysis, mathematical game theory, and other random endeavors on the side :)

-To get in touch, send me a message at `yongweic [at] princeton  [dot] edu`.
+You can reach me at `X@princeton.edu` where `X := yongweic`.